-Table 1: Comparison of Indicated Resource and well field production from the PFS to the updated model
+Table 1: Comparison of Indicated Resource

 Arizona Lithium Managing Director, Paul Lloyd, commented: "These approvals are another massive milestone in project development.
 The regulatory framework in Saskatchewan provides project developers with a clear permitting path and ability for projects to establish operations.
-In addition to this, our updated well network model provides us a clear path as to how we can continue to increase production from across the
+In addition to this, our updated well network model provides us a clear path as to how we can continue to increase production from across the Prairie Project.
+We would like to thank the Ministry of Energy and Resources in Saskatchewan for their thorough but swift approval that should be a blueprint for global resource projects."